datinglibre/datinglibre/README.md

 people based on geographical location, requirements and attributes.
 The requirements and attributes can be setup not only for relationships, but also for hobbies, such as finding a tandem language partner.

+DatingLibre is made up of the following repositories:
+- the reference implementation (this repository) which uses the dummy categories `color` and `shape`, and contains the database schema, and Behat features.
+- the [datinglibre-app-bundle](https://github.com/datinglibre/datinglibre-app-bundle) which contains overridable Behat test contexts, controllers, repositories, services, entities.
+- the [DatingLibreDemo](https://github.com/datinglibre/DatingLibreDemo) site, which shows how the `datinglibre-app-bundle` can be overridden to build a custom website: overriding functionality as required, whilst leaving the rest of the bundle upgradable via `composer upgrade`.

 DatingLibre uses Amazon SES and S3 (or a compatible service) and can be installed and updated automatically using Ansible.

 ## Features